 2014 Wiers et al 2011 Psychological Science in top 1% most highly cited papers in psychology and psychiatry of that year.

 The goal of my research group is to increase understanding into the (neuro-) cognitive processes involved in the etiology of addiction and related disorders and to use this knowledge to develop interventions.
-Together with my colleagues I developed the alcohol-related approach avoidance task (AAT) as a novel measure of automatic, implicit appetitive tendencies toward alcohol (Wiers et al., 2009).
-Based on the AAT, we subsequently developed automatic action tendency re-training as an implicit intervention designed to reduce appetitive tendencies toward alcohol and thereby decrease alcohol consumption in students (Wiers et al 2010), and increase abstinence in alcoholic patients (Wiers et al., 2011, replications: Eberl et al 2013; Rinck, Wiers et al., in press, 2018).
+Together with my colleagues, I developed the alcohol-related approach-avoidance task (AAT) as a novel measure of automatic, implicit appetitive tendencies toward alcohol (Wiers et al., 2009).
+Based on the AAT, we subsequently developed automatic action tendency re-training as an implicit intervention designed to reduce appetitive tendencies toward alcohol and thereby decrease alcohol consumption in students (Wiers et al 2010), and increase abstinence in alcoholic patients (Wiers et al., 2011, replications: Eberl et al 2013; Rinck, Wiers et al., 2018; Manning et al 2021).
 We also conducted the first randomized controlled trial (RCT) on attentional re-training in alcohol use disorders (AUDs, Schoenmakers et al., 2010), and conducted research on neurocognitive predictors of trajectories of addiction (e.g. Cousijn et al., 2012), and on the effects of various novel interventions: re-training and transcranical Direct Current stimulationtDCS, e.g. Gladwin et al., 2012; Den Uyl et al, 2015, 2016, 2017, 2018) for addiction.
 Although the focus of my work has been on (neuro)cognitive processes involved in addictive behaviors, we also developed training for other disorders (e.g. anxiety, depression).
 We launched a site for the public, where people can take part in online training (www.impliciet.eu), and we aim for a further integration of Cognitive Behavior Therapy (CBT) with Cognitive Bias Modification (CBM) applications, for which we now also develop mobile and gamified varieties.

 Theory

 With my colleagues, I published widely-cited dual-process models for addictions (e.g. Wiers & Stacy, 2006; Wiers et al., 2007; Stacy & Wiers, 2010), and health behaviors (Hofmann, Friese & Wiers, 2008).
 More recently, we reformulated our theoretical perspective (Gladwin et al., 2011; Wiers et al., 2013; Hommel & Wiers, 2017; Wiers & Gladwin, 2017), given neural implausibility and homunculus problems associated with original dual-process models, as we and others identified.
 We proposed a new perspective in which automatic and controlled processes constitute a continuum, with (processing-) time (Gladwin et al., 2011) and meta-control (Hommel & Wiers, 2017) as moderators.
 From this perspective, human behavior is generally goal-directed, with different goals moving us in different directions: immediate short-term goals may conflict with long-term goals, with akrasia problems relating to a general tendency to value short-term goals stronger (delay-discounting), see Gladwin et al., 2011; Köpetz et al., 2013).
-In contrast to dual process models, executive control (EC) functions develop and emerge from a competitive and interactive EC network (ECN) managing input and different goals, rather than from an independent top-down control system.
+In contrast to dual process models, executive control (EC) functions to develop and emerge from a competitive and interactive EC network (ECN) managing input and different goals, rather than from an independent top-down control system.
 Thus, our new perspective emphasizes the interwoven nature of processes underlying ability and motivation to control impulses.
-It dovetails with current functional network perspectives, in which large scale neurocognitive networks interact to guide behavior.
+It dovetails with current functional network perspectives, in which large-scale neurocognitive networks interact to guide behavior.
 I emphasize the dynamic and reversible nature of neurocognitive abnormalities associated with addictions and related problems, either through behavioral change (e.g., prolonged abstinence), or with targeted interventions, such as cognitive training, or neuro-rehabilitation and –modulation.

-In a series of studies we tested both relatively automatic processes (attentional bias; memory associations; approach tendencies) and executive control processes as individual difference measures.
+In a series of studies, we tested both relatively automatic processes (attentional bias; memory associations; approach tendencies) and executive control processes as individual difference measures.
 What we consistently found was that in individuals with relatively low executive control functions, automatic processes primarily predicted their addictive behaviors, while in individuals with relatively high executive control, reflective processes (e.g. expected outcomes) predicted their addictive behaviors (Grenard et al., 2008; Thush et al., 2008; Houben & Wiers, 2009).
 We found the same dissociation for the prediction of other impulsive behaviors, including eating behavior in restraint eaters, sexual interest and aggression (Hofmann et al.,2008) and for aggression after alcohol (Wiers et al., 2009, Pharmacol, Biochem Behav).
 In high-risk adolescents we found that an alcohol-approach bias predicts escalation of drinking in those adolescents with relatively weakly developed executive control functions (Peeters et al, 2012; 2013).
 We also started studying acute alcohol effects from this perspective and found that attentional bias in heavy drinkers is stronger found stronger attentional bias after alcohol than after placebo and the correlation between attentional bias and approach bias was markedly stronger after alcohol than after placebo (Schoenmakers et al., 2008; Field et al 2010; Korucuoglu et al 2014).
-SEE UNDER PUBLICATIONS.

-2007 UM Katrijn Houben (now assistant prof at UM), Decoding the alcohol IAT: The Implicit Association Test as a measure of
+2007 UM Katrijn Houben (now assistant prof at UM), Decoding the alcohol IAT: The Implicit Association Test as a measure of iindividual differences in implicit preferences for alcohol

 2007 UM Esther van den Wildenberg.
 Cognitive and biological individual differences in problematic alcohol use.

 2008 UM Tim Schoenmakers (now assistant prof at UvA).
-Implicit and explicit cognitive mechanisms in alcohol use and abuse:
+Implicit and explicit cognitive mechanisms in alcohol use and abuse: assessment and change

 2008 UM Carolien Thush.
 Implicit and explicit alcohol-related cognition and early interventions in high risk youth.

 2009 UM Jade van de Luitgaarden.
-Excessive alcohol use in youth on holidays: innovation and evaluation of prevention
+Excessive alcohol use in youth on holidays: innovation and evaluation of prevention research

 2012 UvA (Cum Laude) Janna Cousijn (now assistant prof UvA).
 Neurocognitive processes in cannabis use and abuse

 2013 UM Iman Elfeddali (now UM, Tilburg Univeristy).
-Relapse prevention for smoking cessation: testing explicit and implicit
+Relapse prevention for smoking cessation: testing explicit and implicit regulation processes

 2014 RUN Daan Creemers.
-Implicit and explicit self-attitudes in relation to adolescent and young adult depression, stress and
+Implicit and explicit self-attitudes in relation to adolescent and young adult depression, stress and treatment

 2014 UvA Sebastiaan Dovis.
 Cognitive control and motivation in children with ADHD.

 2014 UU Margot Peeters (now assistant prof UU).
 Rethink your drink.
-The bidirectional relationship between automatic and
+The bidirectional relationship between automatic and controlled processes and the development of drinking behaviour in at-risk adolescents

 2014 UWA Jason Sharbanee.
 Cognitive processes underlying dysregulated alcohol consumption

 2015 RUN Sara Pieters.
-States of consciousness: New perspectives on the relation between sleep, cognition and alcohol use in
+States of consciousness: New perspectives on the relation between sleep, cognition and alcohol use in adolescence

-processes and the prediction of addictive behaviors in late adolescence
+2015 UvA Ozlem Korucuoglu.
+Neurocognitive processes and the prediction of addictive behaviors in late adolescence

-2015 UvA Tim Janssen (now assistant prof at Brown University).
+2015 UvA Tim Janssen.
 Now is the time for reward!
-The developmental relationship
+The developmental relationship between cognitive-motivational factors and adolescent substance use.

 2015 RUG Madelon van Hemel-Ruiter.
 Can’t take my eyes off of you.
-The role of cognitive biases, reward sensitivity and
+The role of cognitive biases, reward sensitivity and executive control in adolescent substance use and abuse

 2017 UvA Leone de Voogd.
 Always look on the bright side of life?
-The quest for an online cognitive training to prevent
+The quest for an online cognitive training to prevent adolescent anxiety and depression.

 2017 UvA Tess den Uyl.
-Stimulating the addicted brain: the effects of transcranial direct current stimulation and cognitive bias
+Stimulating the addicted brain: the effects of transcranial direct current stimulation and cognitive bias modification in alcohol users

 2017 UvA Wouter Boendermaker.
 Serious gamification.
 Motivating adolescents to do cognitive training

 2018 UvA Esther Beraha.
 Baclofen, (how) does it work?
-The efficacy and working mechanism of high-dose baclofen in the
+The efficacy and working mechanism of high-dose baclofen in the treatment of alcohol dependence

 (Former and Current) Postdocs